dfmdmx/dfmdmx.github.io/_includes/design-theory.md

 Regarding hardware, I have worked with multi-axis CNCs, lathes and 3D printers.
 Since parametric manufacturing often involves thousands of different parts that need to be assembled together, I like to control my workshop machines, whenever possible, through a RPI, Arduino or a similar board.
 This allows me to handle multiple machines and manufacturing lines simultaneously and remotely in a single project.

-I treat each production step as an independent IOT client that can be controlled and monitored in real time through the [Production Cloud Server](/projects/2019-07-21-production-cloud-server.html).
+I treat each production step as an independent IOT client that can be controlled and monitored in real time through the Production Cloud Server.
 This app, in simple words, is a g-code file hosting cloud server with a network of connected production machines that can be controlled through a node.js connection.

 I developed this web-app from the bits and pieces of software that I wrote for some of my parametric projects.
 It has proven to be a very efficient tool.
 I was awarded in 2015 for this web-app with an entrepreneur seed investment prize, in Mexico City.
 This fund concluded in the creation of two manufacturing companies that run up till today.

-This project is the platform of most of my software development implementations and it is now available as an open-source repository, always in the hope of been furthered developed by the community (more information about this is available in the [software section](/open-source/#software-downloads)).
+This project is the platform of most of my software development implementations and it is now available as an open-source repository, always in the hope of been furthered developed by the community.

 I  mostly focus on designing efficient and low cost structural geometries by implementing heuristic optimization algorithms.
 I apply this kind of approach from small scale industrial design to lightweight parametric roofing and façade structures.